codycosta/RA-Sort-5XX/README.md

 # How To Download RA-sort.py
 ## Stable Releases (Recommended)
+>[!IMPORTANT]
-#### To get the latest and greatest version of the file I would recommend downloading the zip file from the Releases tab near the top of the page
+>To get the latest and greatest version of the file I would recommend downloading the zip file from the Releases tab near the top of the page

 ### 1. Click on releases
 ![image](etc/readme-imgs/releases.png)